 If you are adding any names that are not immediate family members, use the back of the title and complete the purchaser's name space to record ALL the names that are to appear on the new title.
 If there is a lien holder for the vehicle, a Lienholder's Consent to Transfer Ownership, form TR-128, must be completed.
 If it is an etitle, use the assignment space on the bottom of the form TR-128.
 This is considered an original title application and all fees and taxes will be accessed.
 Bring in your proof of insurance.

 Changing name(s) due to marriage or court order will requires a copy of the marriage license or the court order.
-On the back of the title, use the back of the title and complete the purchaser's name space to record ALL the names that are to appear on the new title.
+Use the back of the title and complete the purchaser's name space to record ALL the names that are to appear on the new title.
 If there is a lien holder for the vehicle, a Lienholder's Consent to Transfer Ownership, form TR-128, must be completed.
 If there is an etitle, use the assignment space on the bottom of the form TR-128.
 Bring in your current registration and proof of insurance.

 And: All persons listed before and after the "and" must sign. &/or: Either the person before or after the "& / or", "and / or" can sign, only one signature required.
 Or: Either the person before or after the "or" can sign, only one signature is required.